What to Recycle Curbside

 - Braselton: Braselton residents must contract with private companies for sanitation services.
 Ask your hauler about their recycling program options; some offer these services in addition to standard waste collection.

 - Buford: Does not offer curbside recycling.
 Call the city at 770-945-6761 or email info@cityofbuford.com to inform officials that you want curbside recycling.
 Ask friends and neighbors to contact the city too!
+The general public may bring glass beverage bottles and food jars for recycling to Bogan Park.

 - Duluth: Republic Services picks up recycling once a week.
 City of Duluth residents may bring glass beverage bottles and food jars for recycling to the Duluth Public Works Complex at 2450 Main Street between the hours of 3pm and 6pm Monday through Friday and 8am and 3pm on Saturday.